jmw1970/jmw1970.github.io/_posts/2016-1-10-Adding-the-EPEL-yum-repository-to Oracle-Linux-6-and-7.md

 tags: Linux EPEL
 ---

-There are some useful utility programs available in the Fedora Extra Packages for Enterprise Linux (EPEl) project ( https://fedoraproject.org/wiki/EPEL ), two packages I particularly find useful and always install are htop and rlwrap.
+There are some useful utility programs available in the [Fedora Extra Packages for Enterprise Linux (EPEL) project]( https://fedoraproject.org/wiki/EPEL ), two packages I particularly find useful and always install are htop and rlwrap.

 However the EPEL isn't automatically setup on OEL so to add it do the following :